AdeyemiA/split_records/README.md

 Usage: rsplit [OPTION...] pathname-to-input delimiter-in-quotes num-of-columns

-Inspired by the inability of the split unix utility, which, possibly, splits a record across multiple files.
+Inspired by the deficiency in the split unix utility, which, possibly, splits a record across multiple files.

  DESCRIPTION